adambard/learnxinyminutes-docs/docker.html.markdown

 ::                test_container
 :: as you can see the name is now what we have specified

-:: retireve logs from a named container docker logs test_container
+:: retrieve logs from a named container docker logs test_container
 :: Hello from Docker!
 :: This message shows that your installation appears to be working correctly.